Opel Tech 1

-The Opel Tech 1 Concept was a research vehicle and concept car developed by Opel, a subsidiary of General Motors.
+The Opel Tech 1 Concept was a research vehicle and concept car developed by Opel, which was a subsidiary of General Motors at the time.
 It was exhibited at the 1981 International Motor Show Germany (IAA) in Frankfurt.
 The car was based on the fourth-generation Opel Kadett D and used the platform, which was called the T Car.
 The vehicle was designed by Erhard Schnell and foreshadowed some of the design aspects found on production Opel/Vauxhall cars released throughout the 1980s.

 Body

 The design targeted a peak of aerodynamics and reached a drag coefficient of 0.235 cw thanks in part to a panoramic windshield.
 Some of the car's aerodynamic features made it into production form on both the 1984 Opel Kadett E and the 1986 Opel Omega – most evidently its front-end styling.
 The Tech 1's wheel design entered into mass production as an alloy wheel option on top-spec models of the Opel Rekord E2/Vauxhall Carlton.